 This is by far the most commonly asked question.
-When it comes to ADHD, there is very little research available around how people with ADHD experience relationships.
+When it comes to those diagnosed with ADHD, there is very little research available around how people with ADHD experience relationships.
 Those who are easily distracted might not seem to be paying attention to those they love.
 Their other half may feel constantly dismissed and may ask themselves why the other person behaves in such a way.
 In mental health, there is no one-size fits all as conditions can manifest differently from one person to another.
 For a better understanding continue watching the video, or continue reading this article:

 Does ADHD affect my relationship?